OriginCodeAcademy/generator-oca-ng-express/README.md

-# OCA Express Generator
+# OCA AngularJS/Express Generator

-This is a [Yeoman](https://yeoman.io) generator that will generate the codebase for a full stack JavaScript project using NodeJS, Express, Angular, and Sequelize/MySQL.
+This is a [Yeoman](https://yeoman.io) generator that will generate the codebase for a full stack JavaScript project using NodeJS, Express, AngularJS, and Sequelize/MySQL.

 ## Getting Started